 While pre-boarding, my husband Erik and I checked our five-month-old son Finn’s infant car seat at the gate before carrying him and our carry-ons onto the plane.
 Across the aisle from us were my husband’s cousin and his family, including four-year-old Tazman and two-year-old Sylas.
 Both Tazman and Sylas were settled comfortably in their FAA-approved car seats, which buckled securely into their plane seats.

 I waited to feed Finn until we taxied down the runaway, as our doctor recommended, since the motion of eating or drinking during takeoff and landing helps prevent ear congestion.
 During the nine hour flight, Finn spent the time sleeping, eating, or playing with his new plush moose toy.
 Tazman and Sylas napped for a couple of hours.
 For the rest of the flight, their parents kept the two boys entertained with new games, toys, movies pre-loaded onto their smart phones, and snacks.
+This list of long-haul flight essentials is really handy.

 Our flight landed mid-morning at Manchester Airport, northwest of London.
 After collecting our rental car, we drove to our rental house on the north Welsh coast.
 We discovered that renting a house or apartment when traveling abroad with young children offers us lots of privacy and additional amenities.
 Besides renting, other great options include family-friendly hotels and farm stays.
 Finding accommodations that welcome young children can be tricky, so ask about specific amenities offered such as family-friendly guest rooms, children’s menus, baby gear like high chairs and cribs, and childcare or babysitting services.